 Get a closer look at the Bald Eagles

-Spotting scopes will be available at each viewing site so you can get a good look at the eagles.
+Matt Bartley, Wildlife Recreation coordinator for the Division of Wildlife Resources, says spotting scopes will be available at each viewing site so you can get a good look at the eagles.
 "If you have any challenges spotting the eagles," he says, "our biologists and volunteers will help you find them.
 We'd also be happy to answer any questions you have."

 You can also pick up a Bald Eagle Month button.
 Handouts and information about bald eagles, wildlife watching and birding opportunities in Utah will also be available.